TRACE User Guide TRACE Version 9.7.5

 Two schemes are available, Gauss-Seidel and predictor-corrector.
 The predictor-corrector scheme is recommended, with a CFL number of 50 - 250.
 A sensible initial guess would be 100.
 Setting a high initial CFL number might prove unstable.
 Therefore, a CFL ramp should be used with an increase of 0.5 - 1 per time step.
 If the simulation is unstable, lowering the CFL number is recommended.
 CFL numbers above 250 rarely provide any additional speed-up.

 The Gauss-Seidel usually does not allow for high CFL numbers, 25 - 50 is a good initial guess.
 Due to those low CFL numbers the predictor-corrector scheme is faster in most cases.
 But for equal CFL numbers Gauss-Seidel is slightly faster.
 It may be useful to give it a try for simulations with already low CFL numbers.
-Otherwise use the predictor-corrector scheme.
+Otherwise, use the predictor-corrector scheme.

 Some control file options are recommended to accelerate the iterations and improve convergence.
 More information can be found in the linked documentation: